lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/tensorflow.md

 tf.disable_v2_behavior()    #instead of "import tensorflow as tf"
 ```

-To make the transition to TF 2.0 as seamless as possible, the TensorFlow team has created the
+To make the transition to TensorFlow 2.0 as seamless as possible, the TensorFlow team has created
-tf_upgrade_v2 utility to help transition legacy code to the new API.
+the tf_upgrade_v2 utility to help transition legacy code to the new API.

 ## Keras